-Students pursuing a second undergraduate degree or teacher certification can receive aid for up to four additional full-time years (eight part-time).
-Therefore, the student would be allowed to attempt a maximum of 320 credits (192 + 128) and receive aid for 10 full-time years (including the first and second degree).
+Students pursuing a second undergraduate degree (Associate or Bachelor) or teacher certification can receive up to an additional 100% of the published program length.
+For example, a student would be allowed to attempt a maximum of 320 credits (192+128).

 The maximum time frame allowed for graduate students varies based on the master’s degree they are seeking.
 Graduate students should check with their department on the published length of their program.
 Graduate students must complete their degree within 150 percent of the published length.
 For example, the MBA program requires 33 credits- therefore a student must complete their degree by 49.5 credits (33 credits x 150%).